DEV-learn-co-students/fe-getting-to-know-html-compliance-test/README.md

 - [W3C HTML Validator](https://validator.w3.org/)

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/fe-getting-to-know-html' title='HTML Fundamentals ~ 12min'>HTML Fundamentals ~ 12min</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/fe-getting-to-know-html'>Getting to Know HTML</a> on Learn.co and start learning to code for free.</p>